Tongkat Ali Frequently Asked Questions (FAQ)

 What is Eurycoma Longifolia?

-Eurycoma Longifolia is the scientific name of the Tongkat Ali plant.
+Eurycoma Longifolia is the scientific name of the Tongkat Ali plant that is found in remote rainforests of Malaysia.

-This plant is often referred to as Eurycoma Longifolia in research studies and amongst the scientist’s community, but it is not used or referred to widely amongst general consumers.
+This plant is often referred to as Eurycoma Longifolia by researchers and scientists.
+However, it is not commonly referred to amongst general consumers.

 In Greek, the word “eurys” originally means broad while “come” means a tufted bush, which describes the plant’s physical attributes.